Bambuu/intermediate-react/part4/src/assignments/assignment-1.md

 Let's add some routing.
 We've installed `react-router` for you.
 You will be importing from "react-router-dom"

+**Note that in this exercise, we won't have the Assignment Descriptions in the SideBar.
+You'll have to read them from the `.md` file.**

 The first thing we need to do is add a top-level `Router`, that will help us keep our UI in sync with our URL.